-When you first put your baby to breast, please do no ask for a bottle because the baby is crying or not latching on and you think they are "not getting any milk".
-You are right, the baby is not getting any milk, because it takes up to 72 hours to develop.
-What your baby IS getting, are micro droplets of liquid gold called "colostrum".
+When you first put your baby to breast, please don't ask for a bottle because the baby is crying or not latching on and you think they're "not getting any milk".
+You're right, the baby isn't getting milk because it takes up to 72 hours for milk to develop.
+What your baby IS getting, are microdroplets of liquid gold called "colostrum".
 This is one of those times when "a dab will do" is true.
 Those nearly invisible droplets are loaded with the antibodies and nutrients your baby needs for the first several hours to a few days of life.
 This is why it's very important for you to nurse your baby every 2-3 hours round the clock during that crucial first few days.
-The only time we will suggest supplementing with a bottle, is if your baby's blood glucose levels are at a concerning level.
+The only time we'll suggest supplementing with a bottle, is if your baby's blood glucose levels are at a concerning level.

 17. You Will Not Be Wearing Your Regular Clothes Home

 Even I made this mistake!
-You are beyond sick of your oversized clothing and can't wait to don your skinny jeans again, but trust me, you will not want anything tight or form-fitting against your lady bits or C-section incision; not to mention, you will not be skinny that fast.
-It can take a good six weeks to return to your pre-pregnant weight and even longer if your are breastfeeding as your body stores a little additional fat for milk production.
-The only thing you will want tight as a bug in a rug, is your bra, because when that milk does come in, it's comes with a vengeance and it hurts.
+You're beyond sick of your oversized clothing and can't wait to don your skinny jeans again.
+But trust me, you'll not want anything tight or form-fitting against your lady bits or C-section incision; not to mention, you'll not be skinny that fast.
+It can take a good six weeks to return to your pre-pregnant weight and even longer if you're breastfeeding, as your body stores a little additional fat for milk production.
+The only thing you'll want tight as a bug in a rug, is your bra because when that milk does come in, it comes with a vengeance and it hurts.
 Keeping the girls tight and free from bouncing is very important, so be sure you have a good supply of comfy, supportive nursing bras you can also sleep in.

 This content is for informational purposes only and does not substitute for formal and individualized diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed medical professional.
 Do not stop or alter your current course of treatment.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.